Paul Drinkhall: Post-2012 Olympics

 In March 2016, Drinkhall was part of the England team, alongside Liam Pitchford and Sam Walker, which won bronze medals at the World Team Championships in Malaysia, England's first medal at that level since 1983 and the first time a newly promoted team had earned a podium place at the event.
 The same month, he won the national men's singles title for the fifth time in his career.

 Drinkhall represented Team GB in singles and team event at the Rio 2016 Olympics, becoming only the third Brit in history to reach the last 16 stage of the singles.
 In the team event, alongside Liam Pitchford and Sam Walker, he helped GB beat France in the first round, before GB were knocked out by China.
+After the 2016 Summer Olympics, Drinkhall reached his career-high No 32 spot of the world ranking in September.

 In March 2017, Paul became the English Senior National Champion for the 6th time with a 4–2 victory over Sam Walker in the final.

 In February 2018, Drinkhall was part of the England squad alongside Liam Pitchford, Sam Walker, David McBeath and Tom Jarvis which won bronze medals by reaching the semi-finals of the ITTF Team World Cup in front of a home crowd at the Copper Box Arena in London.

 At the Commonwealth Games in Australia in 2018, Drinkhall won the gold medal in the men's doubles alongside Liam Pitchford and was part of the England squad which won men's team bronze, alongside Pitchford, Sam Walker and David McBeath.

 In 2019, Drinkhall became the first English player to win two ITTF World Tour events when he won the Serbia Open.

 In 2021, Drinkhall qualified for the Tokyo Olympics at the last minute following Samsonov's abrupt withdrawal from the event.

 At the Birmingham 2022 Commonwealth Games, Drinkhall and Liam Pitchford successfully defended their men's doubles title.
 Drinkkall also reached the men's singles bronze medal play-off, where he was beaten by Sathiyan Gnanasekaran of India.
 Drinkhall, Pitchford Sam Walker and Tom Jarvis won bronze in the men's team event.

+In 2024, he won a 7th men's singles and 14th men's doubles title at the English National Table Tennis Championships, held at the David Ross Sports Village in Nottingham.

+In April 2025, Drinkhall & Sam Walker won the Men's Doubles at WTT Feeder Manchester, becoming the first English pair to win a WTT doubles title.